InQuest/awesome-yara/README.md

 * [InQuest ThreatKB](https://github.com/InQuest/ThreatKB) - Knowledge base workflow management for YARA rules and C2 artifacts (IP, DNS, SSL).
 * [Laika BOSS](https://github.com/lmco/laikaboss) - Laika is an object scanner and intrusion detection system that strives to achieve the following goals: Scalable, Flexible, Verbose. ([whitepaper](http://lockheedmartin.com/content/dam/lockheed/data/isgs/documents/LaikaBOSS%20Whitepaper.pdf))
 * [MITRE MultiScanner](https://github.com/mitre/multiscanner) - MultiScanner is a file analysis framework that assists the user in evaluating a set of files by automatically running a suite of tools for the user and aggregating the output.
 Tools can be custom built python scripts, web APIs, software running on another machine, etc.
+* [OCYara](https://github.com/bandrel/OCyara) - The OCyara module performs OCR (Optical Character Recognition) on image files and scans them for matches to Yara rules.
+OCyara also can process images embedded in PDF files.

 ## People